E-commerce Platform

 The first thing that came was the longevity that the shopper spent on our platform rather than on the other two.

 Some shoppers were struggling to select the day, while some were looking for the available time slot on a specific date.
-Regardless of their situation, all of the participants were spending too much time looking for the available time slot, complaining about the difficulty of selecting the proper day, and commenting how the screen was not intuitive enough and they were not getting the proper response after the slot was selected.
+Regardless of their situation, all of the participants were spending too much time looking for the available time slot, complaining about the difficulty of selecting the proper day, and commenting that the screen was not intuitive enough and they were not getting the proper response after the slot was selected.

 Statistic HotJar, Microsoft Clarity, Surveys